 Once the external review committee (ERC) is established, members will begin receiving communications from UO staff to schedule the visit and make travel and lodging arrangements for onsite visits.
-A typical visit occurs between February and May is 1.5 days with meetings with unit leadership, faculty, staff, students and university leadership.
-For onsite visits, travel to the campus will occur the day prior to the first day of the visit.
-Depending on where members are located, travel home may be possible on the afternoon of the second day of the visit.
+A typical visit occurs between January and June is two days with meetings with unit leadership, faculty, staff, students and university leadership.
+Travel to the campus will occur the day prior to the first day of the visit.
+Travel home will occur after the conclusion of the visit.